-Would you believe one of the best-selling country albums since the turn of the millennium is actually a movie soundtrack?
+Would you believe one of the best-selling country music albums since the turn of the millennium is a movie soundtrack?
 Believe it.
-The infamous O Brother, Where Art Thou?soundtrack moved more than eight million copies in its first seven years in the United States alone.
+The infamous O Brother, Where Art Thou?soundtrack album moved more than eight million copies in its first seven years in the United States alone.
 And it almost single-handedly made America fall back in love with bluegrass music.

-Back in 2000, the famous writer/director duo the Coen Brothers took a big gamble.
-They had recently released two critically acclaimed films in 1996 (Fargo) and 1998 (The Big Lebowski), but instead of following that same familiar path, they diverged to make a Depression-era adaptation of one of the oldest tales in the book, Homer's Odyssey.
+Back in 2000, the famous writer/director duo, the Coen Brothers, took a big gamble.
+They had recently released two critically acclaimed films -- Fargo (1996) and The Big Lebowski (1998).
+Instead of following that same familiar path, they diverged to make a Depression-era adaptation of one of the oldest tales in the book, Homer's Odyssey.
 They got George Clooney, Tim Blake Nelson, and John Turturro to play Ulysses Everett McGill, Delmar and Pete in this unforgettable film.

 And they did it by making the soundtrack a staple piece of the movie.
 Not just in the overall feel and vibe, but in the actual plot itself.
 The famous tunes in the O Brother, Where Art Thou? soundtrack actively move the movie along.
-From The Soggy Bottom Boys' rendition of "I Am A Man Of Constant Sorrow" being the X factor of the story, to the siren's song and Ralph Stanley's haunting hymn, "O Death."
+From The Soggy Bottom Boys' rendition of "I Am A Man Of Constant Sorrow" being the x-factor of the story, to the siren's song and Ralph Stanley's haunting hymn, "O Death."
 Don't forget about the incredible rendition of "I'll Fly Away" by the Kossoy Sisters.

-So the Coen Brothers actually decided to compile and record the soundtrack before shooting the movie.
-The unmistakably brilliant musicality of Alison Krauss and her right-hand man Dan Tyminski litter the whole album.
-Krauss’ version of "Down To The River To Pray" is the best there is, hands down.
+So the Coen Brothers decided to compile and record the soundtrack with various artists before shooting the movie.
+The brilliant musicality of Alison Krauss and right-hand man Dan Tyminski litter the whole album.
+Krauss's version of "Down To The River To Pray" is the best there is, hands down.